Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 **Cons:**
 1. Not very flexible, as users don't have much control for which resource they want to use which credential
+2. Can not re-use a secret across Resource Groups.
+Will have to specify secrets individually for each Resource Group, even if they are same
+3. Not friendly to apply-at-once code, as there could be a race while applying secret and resource at the same time

 ### Option 2: Configuration using annotations